Ozempic Stomach Paralysis & Vision Loss Lawsuits

 August

-First lawsuits filed against Novo Nordisk and Eli Lilly over gastroparesis in patients taking Ozempic, Wegovy or Mounjaro.
+First lawsuits filed against Novo Nordisk and Eli Lilly over gastroparesis inpatients taking Ozempic, Wegovy or Mounjaro.

 2023